Skip to content

 Donate

-Acute rheumatic fever (ARF) is an autoimmune disease triggered by Streptococcus A, a bacterium that can cause infection in various parts of the body, including the throat (strep throat), brain, joints, skin, subcutaneous tissues and the heart.
+Also known as Strep A, this bug can cause infection in various parts of the body, including the throat (strep throat), brain, joints, skin, subcutaneous tissues and the heart.

-Figure 1.
 Causal Pathway for Strep A, ARF and RHD

 Margaret and Liana